acucciniello/acucciniello.com/_posts/2017-07-14-Comparing-Google-Home-Action-and-Alexa-Skill-Development---Take-One.md

 With API.AI we have this new concept of *Contexts*.
 They are either inputs or outputs to intents that are executed or used to pass information to an intent, based off the scenario you are in.
 Hence the reason why it is called a context.
 It uses the conntext of the situation to help determine what happens.
 I will not go into all the parts of contexts here so check out this explanation from [Google][context].

-### Webhooks/Fullfillments
+### Webhooks/Fulfillment

-With Google Home Actions, in order to get more than hardcoded functionality to your action, you must add what is known as a *fullfillment*.
+With Google Home Actions, in order to get more than hardcoded functionality to your action, you must add what is known as a *fulfillment*.
 This is basically a third party API or one that you developed that you call on execution of a specific intent.

 In Alexa skills, you code all the functionality inside the skill's intent function and then host it on Lambda or use your own server.
 Here we must code that functionality and have a public URL to access it.